 Acknowledgements.
 We acknowledge the World Climate Research Programme's Working Group on Coupled Modelling, which is responsible for CMIP, and we thank the climate modelling groups (whose models are listed in Table 1 of this paper) for producing and making available their model output.
-The author would like to thank Matthew Palmer of UK Met Office for his willingness to share model outputs (that were eventually not used for this paper) and Anna Wåhlin for advice and helpful comments, as well as Peter R. Gent and an anonymous reviewer, whose suggestions notably improved the quality of this paper.
+The author would like to thank Matthew Palmer of UK MetOffice for his willingness to share model output (that were eventually not used for this manuscript), Anna Wåhlin for advice and helpful comments, as well as P.R.
+Gent and an anonymous reviewer, whose suggestions notably improved the quality of this manuscript.